xingao0803/demo-poco-timer/README.md

 JenkinsFile_Download&UploadDependencies ---  Jenkins pipeline to download dependencies from default remote conan repository(conan-center), then upload them to local Artifactory conan repository

 JenkinsFile_ConanPipeline  ---  The whole Jenkins Pipeline for conan project with dependencies in local Artifactory conan repository

+scripts   ---   Scripts for cpp application in Generic repository
+  + upload-app   Upload cpp application to Generic repository
+  + add-settings Add setting properties for cpp application in Generic repository
+  + add-test     Add test results for cpp application in Generic repository
+  + 1timer.aql   AQL to check the latest timer application in Generic repository
+  + query-aql    To query the latest timer application in Generic repository
+  + download-app Download cpp application from Generic repositpry